0xorbus/semaphore/docs/versioned_docs/version-V2/quick-setup.md

 In this step, you create a `Greeters` contract that imports and extends the Semaphore base contract.

 1. In `./contracts`, rename `Greeter.sol` to `Greeters.sol`.
-2. Replace the contents of `Greeters.sol` with the following code:
+2. Replace the contents of `Greeters.sol` with the following:

   ```solidity title="./semaphore-example/contracts/Greeters.sol"
   //SPDX-License-Identifier: MIT